yellowchimney/a_kata_a_day/README.md

 12.[List_squared](src/list_squared.py) - checks which numbers in the range return perfect squares for the sum of their divisors.

 13.[Sum_sub_arrays](src/sum_sub_arrays.py) - finds the largest sum of a subarray.

+14.[Find_min_number](src/find_min_number.py) - finds the smallest positive integer that is not in the array.

+15.[Ocado](src/ocado.py) - finds the minimum number of weeks that are represented in the array.

+16.[Ocado2](src/ocado2.py) - finds the minimum time it takes to attach all details to the car.